ruskinik/ruskinik.github.io/content/blog/2024-01-08-test-blog-post.md

 > It's now time to commit your changes and push to GitHub.
 You can run the following commands to initialize a git repository and push the changes so far.

 ![](/img/home-hero.webp)

+## Heading of some sort

+Stick around and learn how to install and set up NGINX on Mac.
+You’ll learn a couple of different ways to install NGINX, so you may choose which method works for you.
+You’ll also learn the basic configuration items to help you start testing.